Breast Cancer Advocate (BCA) | Treatment Education, Advocacy, Reconstruction Options & Support for Women

 These chemicals are used to keep our gardens and food crops free from pests and weeds and carry hidden dangers that can impact our health in profound ways.
 They contain widely used substances like glyphosate that have been linked to an increased risk of breast cancer.

-When we come into contact with these chemicals, either through our food, water, or air, they can disrupt our hormonal balance, mimicking or blocking natural hormones like estrogen.
+When we come into contact with these chemicals, either through our food, water, or air, they can disrupt our hormonal balance, mimicking or blocking natural hormones like estrogen causing breast cancer.
 This disruption can lead to abnormal cell growth and the development of cancerous cells, particularly when exposure occurs during critical periods of breast development, such as in the womb or early childhood.
 The evidence is clear: limiting our exposure to these harmful chemicals is crucial for protecting our health and preventing breast cancer.

 It is time to take a closer look at what’s in our home use gardening products and food supply, taking the steps to make the critical changes needed to stop the proliferation of breast cancer in ourselves and loved ones.
 It is imperative to properly wash fruits and vegetables before eating and cooking them so we are not ingesting them in large quantities.